alpenstorm/LogSearcher/README.md

 if you run out of space, use a program such as [Tabby](https://tabby.sh/) to read large files (if you're not using file exporting, which is recommended), as the default Windows terminal runs out of space pretty quickly!

 **GUI VERSION IS DISCONTINUED!!!**
+# IMPORTANT: THIS REPOSITORY IS ARCHIVED, NO FURTHER ADDITIONS WILL BE MADE